googleapis/nodejs-firestore/api-report/firestore.api.md

 // @public
 function timestampTruncate(timestampExpression: Expression, granularity: Expression, timezone?: string | Expression): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function toLower(fieldName: string): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function toLower(stringExpression: Expression): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function toUpper(fieldName: string): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function toUpper(stringExpression: Expression): FunctionExpression;